kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 While this blue green deployment works for our simple use case, there are a few drawbacks that one need to be aware of.

-### Multiple Nodes
+### 1. Multiple Nodes

-When you scale beyond multiple nodes, while it could still work, it becomes quite tricky to manage.
+When you scale beyond a single node, while it could still work, it becomes quite tricky to manage.
 In theory, you can just loop through and execute the script separately _(or together)_.
+But it becomes tricky when you consider the possibilities with multiple servers:

+- What if we successfully deploy to server A but fail at server B, C and D?
+- How do we keep track of different version of our blue/green application on N different servers?
+- When you deploy to multiple servers, the next step you might want to consider is to do rolling release.
+How would you handle that?

-However, as your needs grow, it will feel like you are reinventing the wheels.
+As your needs grow, it will feel like you are reinventing the wheels.

-### Minimal downtime for Phoenix Channels
+### 2. Zero downtime for Phoenix Channels

 While we might have zero downtime for our API requests, this setup is not tested on Phoenix Channels or websockets.
 In theory, there will be a minimal